SigOiry/Micasense_Processing/README.md

 ## Subtract the dark level and adjust for vignette and row gradient

-At this step, we gonna apply at once vignetting, row gradient and dark level correction.
-The dark level correction is aimed at addressing the camera sensor’s inherent noise and ensuring the baseline level of the image data is accurately set, enhancing image quality and accuracy for analysis.
+At this stage, we will simultaneously apply vignetting, row gradient, and dark level corrections.
+The purpose of dark level correction is to mitigate the camera sensor’s inherent noise and ensure that the baseline level of the image data is accurately established.
+This enhances the image quality and accuracy for analysis.

 <details>
 <summary>Code</summary>